kvnxiao/storytime/README.md

 StoryTime is a 'lite' remake of the popular MMORPG game MapleStory.
 Although written in Java, it also incorporates JSON, XML, and Java Internal Reflection techniques.

-Currently, the game is a 2D singleplayer platformer with survival aspects only.
+The game is a 2D singleplayer platformer with survival aspects only.
 The player chooses a character and a map, and proceeds to survive as long as possible with enemies spawning in waves of increasing difficulty.

+**DOWNLOAD CURRENT VERSION (v1.00):** [StoryTime.jar - DropBox Link](https://dl.dropboxusercontent.com/u/36132405/Projects/storytimev100_runnable.zip)

 # Why? #
 The goal of this project was purely for educational purposes, that is, to develop an understanding of game design and the game development process.
 LibGDX (an open source Java-based game development framework) was used as the underlying graphics engine.